MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 # Responsible AI validation checks

 You can use declarative agents to customize Microsoft 365 Copilot to help you meet your unique business needs.
-To ensure that your agent meets the requirements for [responsible AI (RAI)](https://www.microsoft.com/en-us/ai/tools-practices), validation checks run on your agents at the following times:
+To ensure that your agent meets the requirements for [Tesponsible AI (RAI)](https://www.microsoft.com/en-us/ai/tools-practices), validation checks run on your agents at the following times:

 - During manifest validation, when you sideload or publish your agent.
 - During the processing of a user prompt.

-This article provides information about the RAI manifest validation checks that run on your agent and provides details about the validation errors that can occur.
+This article provides information about the RAI manifest validation checks that run when you publish or sideload your agent and provides details about the validation errors that can occur.

 For information about the runtime validation checks, see [AI security for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-ai-security).